opentext-idol/find/README.md

 * -Dhp.find.home .
 This is the directory where the webapp will store log files and the config.json file.
 * -Dhp.find.persistentState .
 Optional property.
 The persistence mode for the application, which determines where sessions, token proxies and caches are stored.
 Possible options are REDIS or INMEMORY.
-Defaults to REDIS.
+Defaults to INMEMORY.
 * -Dfind.https.proxyHost .
 Optional property.
 The host for the https proxy.
 Set this if you need a proxy server to talk to Haven OnDemand.
 * -Dfind.https.proxyPort .
 Optional property.
 The port for the https proxy.
 Set this if you need a proxy server to talk